Charles Rhodes: College

-Following his junior year, Rhodes declared for the 2007 NBA Draft.
+Following his junior year, Rhodes declared for the 2007 NBA draft.
 Choosing not to hire an agent allowed Rhodes to test the waters without leaving school for good.
 Though he was not invited to the NBA predraft workouts in Orlando, and no teams invited him for private workouts, Rhodes stayed in the draft until the last possible day.
 Rhodes released this official statement after withdrawing:"I have officially withdrawn my name from the 2007 NBA Draft by faxing the required paperwork to the NBA office.
 The NBA put this policy in place to allow underclassmen like myself to test the draft waters, and I simply took advantage of the opportunity.
 I now have a better perspective on the areas of my game that I need to work on in order to improve my status for next year's draft.
 I'm now looking forward to getting back to work and helping my teammates compete for another championship.
 At the same time, it has always been a goal of mine to earn my degree from Mississippi State, and I'm in a position to accomplish that goal this coming May with another solid year in the classroom."

-In his final year, Rhodes looks to break the 1000 point barrier needing only 87 more points to do so.
-By returning for his senior year, Rhodes will be half of one of the most dangerous inside-out teams in the conference, with Jamont Gordon being the other part.
-Having only made it to the NCAA tournament one time, during his freshman year, he has said that it is a personal goal to help lead the Bulldogs back to the tournament.

 Professional career

-In the 2010-11 season, Rhodes played for Busan KT Sonicboom in South Korea.
+In the 2010–11 season, Rhodes played for Busan KT Sonicboom in South Korea.
 He had a successful season, leading the team to the best regular-season record for the first time in its history.
-He then re-signed with the team for the 2011-12 season, getting as far as the second round of the KBL playoffs.
+He then re-signed with the team for the 2011–12 season, getting as far as the second round of the KBL playoffs.

 On April 3, 2012, he signed with CAI Zaragoza in Spain.

 In summer 2012, he signed with Royal Halı Gaziantep of the Turkish Basketball League.

 In summer 2013, he played again in South Korea after being drafted by Incheon ET Land Elephants.

 In March 2017, he was signed by the San Miguel Beermen as their import for the 2017 PBA Commissioner's Cup.
 The team won the cup in six games.